Crawl Space Repair & Basement Waterproofing in Chattanooga, TN

 Take advantage of

-Because of the rain and high humidity in Chattanooga, TN, your unprotected crawl space is at risk of damage.
-Once moisture gets inside your crawl space, mold and wood rot will flourish.
+Because of the rain and high humidity in Chattanooga, TN, any unprotected crawl space is at risk of damage.
+Once moisture gets inside your crawl space, mold and wood rot are able to thrive.
 Our crawl space encapsulation solutions, such as the installation of a vapor barrier and crawl space dehumidifier, help control moisture levels in your crawl space and the rest of your home.
-The soil in Chattanooga is mostly made up of silty loam, which drains easily.
-However, it is not as stable as other soils, leading to structural damage like rotted floor joists.
-Protect your home and crawl space by having your crawl space structurally repaired.
+Increased water in your crawl space also leads to structural damage like rotted floor joists.
+Protect your home and crawl space by having your crawl space structurally repaired with steel crawl space support posts.

 Chattanooga typically receives more than 50 inches of rain in a year, so having the proper water management systems in place around your home is critical.
 Your gutters and downspouts are responsible for collecting and diverting this water to prevent excess saturation around your foundation.
 They can clog, leak, and suffer other damage that leads to additional problems with your home’s foundation.
 Our quality solutions like our gutter topper, gutter guards, seamless gutters, and downspout extensions will help protect your Tennessee home.